 “A ghoulet cafe.”

 G.R.
 Yorkshire frowned, and stopped in the doorway as the cafe opened up before him.
-It was underground, the walls rough stone, the chairs and sofas low and soft, heavy curtains and draped fabric turning clusters of tables into semi-private alcoves.
+The windows were draped with heavy layers of curtains in shades of purple and grey, and the walls were rendered in rough stone.
+The chairs and sofas were low and soft, and more heavy curtains and decorative hangings turning clusters of tables into semi-private alcoves.
 Red and orange lamps lit the room in a dim glow, candles burning on the tables.
 Music pulsed and groaned around them, and most of the customers had a clear preference for black clothes and piercings.
 Ghoulets snored among the stacked cushions, or accepted snacks from the clientele, and a few were having a wrestling match in a clear patch of floor.

 “You have ghoulets and humans in here together.”